Finding Bugs in Short Proofs: The Metamathematics of Resolution Lower Bounds: Abstract

 \section{Abstract}

-This paper studies the \emph{refuter} problems, a family of decision-tree $\TFNP$ problems capturing the metamathematical difficulty of proving proof complexity lower bounds.
+We study the \emph{refuter} problems for proof complexity lower bounds.
 Suppose $\varphi$ is a hard tautology that does not admit any length-$s$ proof in some proof system $P$.
-In the corresponding refuter problem, we are given (query access to) a purported length-$s$ proof $\pi$ in $P$ that claims to have proved $\varphi$, and our goal is to find an invalid derivation inside $\pi$.
-As suggested by witnessing theorems in bounded arithmetic, the \emph{computational complexity} of these refuter problems is closely tied to the \emph{metamathematics} of the underlying proof complexity lower bounds.
+In the corresponding refuter problem, we are given (query access to) a purported length-$s$ proof $\pi$ in $P$ that claims to have proved $\varphi$, and our goal is to find an invalid derivation step within $\pi$.
+As suggested by witnessing theorems in bounded arithmetic, the \emph{computational complexity} of these refuter problems is closely tied to the \emph{metamathematics} of the underlying lower bounds.

 We focus on refuter problems corresponding to lower bounds for \emph{resolution}, which is arguably the single most studied system in proof complexity.
-We introduce a new class $\rwPHP(\PLS)$ in decision-tree $\TFNP$, which can be seen as a randomized version of $\PLS$, and argue that this class effectively captures the metamathematics of proving resolution lower bounds:
+As a warm-up, we show that many refuter problems for resolution \emph{width} lower bounds are $\PLS$-complete.
+To capture the complexity of refuter problems for resolution \emph{size} lower bounds, we introduce a new class $\rwPHP(\PLS)$ in decision-tree $\TFNP$, which can be seen as a randomized version of $\PLS$.

-\begin{itemize} \item We show that the refuter problems for many resolution size lower bounds fall within $\rwPHP(\PLS)$, including the classic lower bound by Haken [TCS, 1985] for the pigeonhole principle.
-In fact, we identify a common technique for proving resolution lower bounds that we call ``random restriction + width lower bound'', and present strong evidence that resolution lower bounds proved by this technique typically have refuter problems in $\rwPHP(\PLS)$.
+\begin{itemize} \item We show that the refuter problems for many resolution size lower bounds can be solved in $\rwPHP(\PLS)$, including the classic lower bound of Haken [TCS, 1985] for the pigeonhole principle.
+More generally, we identify a common proof technique that we call ``random restriction + width lower bound'', and present strong evidence that resolution lower bounds proved by this technique typically have refuter problems in $\rwPHP(\PLS)$.

 \item We then show that the refuter problem for \emph{any} resolution size lower bound is $\rwPHP(\PLS)$-hard, thereby demonstrating that the $\rwPHP(\PLS)$ upper bound mentioned above is tight.
-It turns out that ``$\rwPHP(\PLS)$-reasoning'' is \emph{necessary} for proving \emph{any} resolution lower bound \emph{at all}! \end{itemize}
+Informally speaking, this means that ``$\rwPHP(\PLS)$-reasoning'' is \emph{necessary} for proving \emph{all} resolution size lower bounds. \end{itemize}

-We view these results as a contribution to the \emph{bounded reverse mathematics} of complexity lower bounds: when interpreted in relativized bounded arithmetic, our results show that the theory $\T^1_2(\alpha) + \dwPHP(\PV(\alpha))$ characterizes the ``reasoning power'' required to prove (the ``easiest'') resolution lower bounds.
-An intriguing corollary of our results is that the combinatorial principle, ``the pigeonhole principle requires exponential-size resolution proofs'', captures the class of $\TFNP$ problems whose totality is provable in $\T^1_2 + \dwPHP(\PV)$.
+Interpreted in bounded arithmetic, our results show that the theory $\T^1_2(\alpha) + \dwPHP(\PV(\alpha))$ characterizes the ``reasoning power'' required to prove (the ``easiest'') resolution size lower bounds.